 Indeed, public records reveal that St. Joseph Center is swimming in cash.
 According to IRS Form 990 filings the organization received more than $130,000,000 in funding between 2010 and 2018.
 In that span its annual receipts increased from $7 million to more than $25 million and the CEO’s salary almost doubled, from $126,250 to $240,570.
-In comparison middle and lower class Americans saw their salaries increase by barely 13%, representing a net decrease when factored for inflation.
+In comparison middle and lower class Americans saw their salaries increase by barely 13%, representing a slight net decrease compared to inflation.

 Its funding sources are diverse.
 In 2017 St. Joseph Center received more than $11.3 million in public funds from the Los Angeles Homeless Services Authority (LAHSA) through Measure H. In 2018 it received nearly $10 million.
 Since 2005 St. Joseph Center also has received millions in funding from Culver City, often in the form of no-bid contracts.
 Last year the nonprofit received a $5 million grant from Jeff Bezos’s Day One Fund for its eleemosynary work.

-These numbers are difficult to square with the spokeswoman’s statement that St. Joseph Center could no longer pay for the homeless woman’s motel room — which runs between $60 and $80 a night.
+These numbers are difficult to square with the spokeswoman’s statement that St. Joseph Center could no longer pay for a disabled homeless woman’s motel room — which runs between $60 and $80 a night.

-The nonprofit seems less generous with its rank and file: While the CEO was enjoying a mid-six figure salary, according to Glassdoor St. Joseph’s Center pays case managers and regional coordinators make just $39,000 a year.
+The nonprofit seems comparably stingy with its rank and file: While the CEO was enjoying a mid-six figure salary, according to Glassdoor St. Joseph’s Center pays case managers and regional coordinators just $39,000 a year.
 About half the employee reviews are negative, referring to mismanagement, lack of transparency, and misappropriation of funds.
 An anonymous current employee wrote, “Employees are taken advantage of for their good nature and asked to work in unacceptable working conditions at offsite locations with no air conditioning, no break space, 1 toilet for all staff, and no parking.”
 Even many of the positive reviews complain of low pay, high case loads, and lack of support from management.

 According to public records the public funds St. Joseph Center has received were for programs including “Homeless Prevention for Single Adults” and “Partnering with Cities to Expand Rapid Re-Housing.”
 The nonprofit has received hundreds of thousands of dollars from the City of Los Angeles for efforts including “efforts to find permanent housing for homeless city residents.”